dhanush-404/linux-foundation/README.md

 ## Goal

-The main goal of this project is to build a strong beginner-level understanding of Linux through hands-on practice.
+The main goal of this project is to build a strong understanding of Linux through hands-on practice.

 ## Course Notes